AKhileshPothuri/GenAI-Playbook/personal-ai-agents-the-next-interface-for-your-dig/README.md

 ---

-*Built with OpenAI GPT-3.5 • Ready to expand into a full personal assistant*
+*Built with ❤️ to demonstrate the future of human-computer interaction*